therockstorm/therockstorm/README.md

 I'm [Rocky Warren](https://www.rocky.dev), a software and security engineer based in Denver.
-I've ridden across the United States on a motorcycle, across Canada on a train, and across Iowa on a bicycle.